 - In a soup pot, heat the avocado or olive oil over medium heat.
 Once the oil is shimmering, add the onion, carrot, and celery and cook for about 5 minutes, until the onion is translucent.

-- Add the garlic, grated ginger, cumin, turmeric, garlic powder, ginger powder, and salt, and stir to combine and coat all the veggies in the spices.
+- Add the garlic, grated ginger, cumin, turmeric, garlic powder, ginger powder, salt, and pepper, and stir to combine and coat all the veggies in the spices.

 - Let cook for 2 minutes, until fragrant, and then add the vegetable broth, water, tomatoes, and red lentils.
 Stir and bring to a boil, then turn down and let simmer for 30-40 minutes, until the red lentils are soft.
 Taste, and add more salt to your tastes if desired.